learn-co-students/dsc-variable-assignment-intro-atlanta-ds-091619/README.md

 > Ludwig Wittgenstein

 ## Objectives
+You will be able to:
 * Understand and explain the concept of variables

 ### Declaring and Assigning Variables

-So far we have worked with data -- strings, numbers, and booleans.
-In this lesson, we'll learn how to use variables to assign names to this data.
+In this lesson, we'll learn how to use variables to assign names to data.
 For example, the name `"art vandelay"`.

 ```python
 "art vandelay"
 ```

 Now months later, if we see that string in some code, we may be confused as to what it is, and with even more data, this only becomes more difficult.
-Think of what we saw in our **Data Types Lab**: `"art.vandelay@vandelay.co"`, `"Ceo"`, `"7285553334"`, `"vandelay.com"`.
-There's a lot to keep track of.

-So, let's use variables to indicate what each of these strings mean.
+So, let's use variables to indicate what each of the following strings mean.

 ```python